reactjs/react-tabs/README.md

 > default: `undefined`

-This event handler is called every time a tab is about to changed.
-It will be called with the `index` that will be changed to, the `lastIndex` which was selected before and the underlying `event` which is usually either a `keydown` or `click` event.
+This event handler is called every time a tab is about to change.
+It will be called with the `index` that it will be changed to, the `lastIndex` which was selected before and the underlying `event` which is usually either a `keydown` or `click` event.
 When `index` and `lastIndex` are equal it means the user clicked on the currently active tab.

 The callback can optionally return `true` to cancel the change to the new tab.